kqdtran/learning-lab/stack/PITCHME.md

 ### AWS

-- EC2 as our web servers / instances on Ubuntu 14.10
+- EC2 as our web servers on Ubuntu 14.10
 - RDS as our database
 - S3 for file storage
 - Cloudfront (CDN) for static files